 The reason?
 Rising sea levels are eroding the long-term value of such properties.

 “Once impacts become noticeable, they’re going to be upon you quickly,” William V. Sweet, a scientist with the National Oceanic and Atmospheric Administration in Silver Spring, Maryland, told The New York Times a couple of years ago.
 “It’s not a hundred years off — it’s now.”

-Sea levels are rising, according to scientists, due to global warming, as rising atmospheric and ocean temperatures melt polar ice caps and glaciers.
+Sea levels are rising due to global warming, as rising atmospheric and ocean temperatures melt polar ice caps and glaciers, according to scientists.

 So, does that mean you will find your oceanfront property literally under water the next time you visit?
 Not this week or this month, perhaps, but likely sooner than you’d think.
 And that means the property you counted on to appreciate in value — perhaps to fund your retirement or leave as a hefty legacy for your children — may be sunk.

 In a way, the loss of millions of dollars in property may be the tip of the loss iceberg.